gleam-lang/website/language-server.md

 }
 ```

-If your cursor is within the `let` assignemnt then the code action will be
+If your cursor is within the `let` assignment then the code action will be
 suggested, and if run the code will be updated to this:

 ```gleam